liusir2000/SD/README.md

 # SD
-Code and sample data related to reversing sunshine duration (SD) with video images
+Code and sample data related to reversing sunshine duration (SD) and solar radiation with video images. weatherFromImages.py is used to revieve